teleject/u2-faq/_posts/2014-01-01-who-is-the-boy-on-the-cover-of-Boy-and-War.md

 title: |
     History: Who's the boy on the cover of Boy and War category : history
-description: |
-	"Friend of the band is the album cover model" tags : [history, album, boy, war]
+tagline: "Friend of the band is the album cover model" tags : [history, album, boy, war]
 ---
 {% include JB/setup %}